Summary Resilience Module 3: Growth Mindset

 Step 2: Find your fixed mindset triggers.
 What brings up those beliefs that you cannot develop your skills or abilities?
 Is it someone criticizing you?
 When there is conflict?
 What about a work or school deadline?

 Step 4: Be ready when your fixed mindset is triggered.
 Pause and reflect, then challenge your thoughts.
-You can try to “re-think” these automatic thoughts in a more helpful way.
+Try to “re-think” your automatic thoughts in a more helpful way.

 Remember, this will take practice.
 Continue to think about shifting your mindset.
 It can help you build resilience.